Call for Applications for Lakehead University Indigenous Research Chair - Deadline April 30, 2021

 2. Agreement to allow the Project Leader full access to the space and if there were renovations involved in making the space ready to house the equipment, the receiving organization is required to agree to the renovations to their space.

-**Note: Please note that if renovations are not required as part of acquiring and installing the requested infrastructure, the applicant(s) must indicate in the CFI application why renovations are not required.
+***Note: Please note that if renovations are not required as part of acquiring and installing the requested infrastructure, the applicant(s) must clearly indicate in the CFI application why renovations are not required.
+It is the researcher’s responsibility to secure appropriate research space and matching funds for renovations for the infrastructure prior to applying internally.

 CFI Funding Formula and Matching Funds

-CFI JELF applications must include confirmation of the required matching funds.
-If the matching funds are to be provided by the private sector or other external agency, a letter of support outlining their commitment must accompany the application.
-If the 20% matching fund is provided in the form of a "discount beyond best educational price" by a supplier, a copy of the quotation must be included showing:
+If the required 20% matching fund is provided in the form of a "discount beyond best educational price" by a supplier, a copy of the quotation must be included showing:

 1. List Price